microsoft/FluidFramework/README.md

     - We leverage [API-Extractor](https://api-extractor.com/) to generate summaries of our package APIs.
       This is done as a part of a full build, but it can also be executed in isolation by running `npm run build:api` from the repo root.

+## Common Workflows and Patterns

+This section contains common workflows and patterns to increase inner dev loop efficiency.

+### Build

+- `pnpm install` from repo root if dependencies need to be installed (e.g., new clone, you just pulled from main, etc.)
+- `pnpm run build:fast` from repo root.
+This matches CI.
+This should build incrementally.
+- `pnpm run build:fast -- <path>` to just build that part of the repo
+- `pnpm run build` in a package directory
+- `pnpm run build:compile` for cross package compiling
+- `pnpm run format` to format code using Prettier, or `pnpm -r run format` to format all packages

+### Debug

+- Use "Debug Current Mocha Test" for unit tests in Visual Studio Code.
+If this doesn't work, "Debug Current Test (JS)" is a workaround, although you will have to set breakpoints in js files for other packages.
+- You can also use the VSCode JS debug terminal, then run the test as normal.
+- Sometimes, uncommitted changes can cause build failures.
+Committing changes might be necessary to resolve such issues.

+### Troubleshooting

+- Mysterious build failures, especially with no changes? `pnpm clean <package>`
+- If debugging becomes slow or hangs, clean the repo with `git clean -xdf` to remove extraneous files.

 ## Testing

 You can run all of our tests from the root of the repo, or you can run a scoped set of tests by running the `test`